- Cause and/or Effect

 - a concluding paragraph which sums up the proof and restates the thesis.

-While some instructors may have slight variations about formal essay organization, you won’t have a problem if:
+While some instructors may have slight variations about formal academic essay organization, you won’t have a problem if:

 - you put the thesis statement at the end of the introductory (opening) paragraph